1. Context

 TRAP: whenever you go AFK for long times

-Keep this section at the top of your pad, so you don't forget
+Keep this section at the top of this copy of the release process, so you don't forget

 When you clock off, or take any other kind of long break, please comunicate this on XMPP.
 Clarify: